demisto/content-docs/content-repo/extra-docs/articles/EWS_V2_Troubleshooting.md

 Exchange Web Services (EWS) provides the functionality to enable client applications to communicate with the Exchange server.
 EWS provides access to much of the same data that is made available through Microsoft OfficeOutlook.

-To configure the EWS V2 integration, see *Configure EWS v2 on Demisto* in the [Developer Docs](https://xsoar.pan.dev/docs/reference/integrations/ews-v2).
+For information on the EWS V2 integration, see [EWS v2](https://xsoar.pan.dev/docs/reference/integrations/ews-v2).

 ## Docker Issues